Finding "8-bit" Type 1 fonts

 the result.
 However, if you can live with this difficulty, virtual

 fonts are a useful and straightforward solution to the problem.

-zefonts sets; the zefonts set has wider coverage
+the zefonts set has wider coverage (though the ae

-(though the ae set may be extended to offer guillemets by
+set may be extended to offer guillemets by use of the

-Icelandic), but the aecompl package works with the
+but the aecompl package works with the ae

 The sole remaining commercial CM-like 8-bit font comes from Micropress, who offer the complete EC set in Type 1 format, as part of their range of outline versions of fonts that were originally distributed in MetaFont format.
 See "commercial distributions".

 The shareware BaKoMa TeX distribution offers a set of Type 1 EC fonts, as an extra shareware option.
 (As far as the present author can tell, these fonts are only available to users of BaKoMa TeX: they are stored in an archive format that seems not to be publicly available.)

 Finally, you can use one of the myriad text fonts available in Type 1 format (with appropriate PSNFSS metrics for T1 encoding, or metrics for some other 8-bit encoding such as LY1).
 However, if you use someone else's text font (even something as simple as Adobe's Times family) you have to find a matching family of mathematical fonts, which is a non-trivial undertaking — see "choice of scalable fonts".